larntz/lemmy-directory/content/community/discuss.tchncs.de/maritime_sar.md

 ## Description

 <blockquote class="description">
-This subreddit is all about Search and Rescue operations at Sea.<br><br>It's all about:<br>- volunteer organizations, their missions and their training<br>- navy or coast guard vessels in a SAR context<br>- emergencies at sea<br>- rescue equipment and best practices<br><br>Remember to be excellent to each other - safe sailing!
+This community is all about Search and Rescue operations at Sea.<br><br>It's all about:<br>- volunteer organizations, their missions and their training<br>- navy or coast guard vessels in a SAR context<br>- emergencies at sea<br>- rescue equipment and best practices<br><br>Remember to be excellent to each other - safe sailing!
 </blockquote>